 Ask the Experts: Ongoing Impacts of COVID-19, California Blackouts3 min read

-In our monthly Fortunato & Friends Webcast series, we offer our customers the opportunity to submit questions to learn more about economic factors and marketplace trends that may affect their future energy purchasing decisions.
+In our monthly webinar series, such as Energy Market Intel Webinar and Fortunato & Friends, we offer our customers the opportunity to submit questions to learn more about economic factors and marketplace trends that may affect their future energy purchasing decisions.
 Most recently, customers requested further information on the ongoing impacts of COVID-19 on energy and financial markets and recent blackouts in California.

 Constellation’s team of market experts addresses them here: